HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   <figcaption>TODO: Caption the table above</figcaption>
 </figure>

-The `max-age` directive is the most commonly found since it directly defines the TTL the same way that the `Expires` header does.
+The `max-age` directive is the most commonly found with 62.2% of Desktop requests include a `Cache-Control` response header with this directive.

 {{ figure_markup(
   image="cache-control-directives.png",